 ## Minimum lifetime of cache entries in seconds.
 Default is 0. cache-min-ttl: 0 ## Maximum lifetime of cached entries.
 Default is 86400 seconds (1 day). cache-max-ttl: 14400

-Put these configurations inside the main server clause block of commands, then save and exit the file.
+Put these configurations inside the main server’s block of commands, then save and exit the file.

 After you edit the configuration file, you can test the configuration with the command:

-Finally, restart Unbound for the changes to take effect with the command:
+Finally, restart Unbound with the following command for the changes to take effect: